reednel/Blog/2021-04-04-Language-and-Meaning/index.md

 If we take this to be the case, then we're ignoring Pierre's experience-based report in english that "London is not pretty", and that seems plainly wrong.

 3. Pierre **does not believe** that London is pretty and **believes** that London is not pretty.
-For this case to be correct, you have to disconnect Lundres from Pierre's childhood book, from London, the real city.
+For this case to be correct, you have to disconnect Londres from Pierre's childhood book, from London, the real city.
 The issue here is we're implying that the city discussed in the book does not map to the real city, even though it's discussing that city, and stating facts about it.
 And why?
-Because "Loundres" $\neq$ "London"?
+Because "Londres" $\neq$ "London"?

 4. Pierre **does not believe** that London is pretty and **does not believe** that London is not pretty.
 This has the same problem that (2) has.